 We welcome you, whatever your background, questions or interests.
 Among our traditions, we pause during Shabbat services to welcome visitors and ask them to introduce themselves.
 All members wear name tags, making introductions easy and we reserve a table at the Oneg (meal and social gathering after services) for visitors to our community.
 We look forward to meeting you!

 TIMING: Shabbat morning services start at 9:30 AM, with the first 50 minutes or so being musical liturgy from the prayer book and from the heart.
 After the Torah processional comes a community conversation about the weekly Torah portion (usually 10:30 to 11), then chanting from the Torah.
 B- mitzvah* students may play roles earlier, but they generally lead the Torah Service around 10:20; receive a blessing and tallit (prayer shawl) from their parent/s mid-morning; and will chant from the Torah scroll, read a section from the Prophets, and give a dvar Torah (talk) sometime between 11:20 and noon.
-Services typically end around 12:15, with the child saying blessings over bread and wine/juice; a full dairy/veg lunch for all follows.
+Services typically end around 12:15, with the child saying blessings over bread and wine/juice; a full dairy/veg oneg (lunch) for all follows.

 ACCESSIBILITY: Headphones, connected to a hearing loop, are available; so are large-print prayer books and copies of the Torah.
 The entire main floor, from entrance to bimah (stage/altar) to restrooms, is ADA-compliant and wheelchair accessible.
+Click here for more information about accessibility.

 ELECTRONICS: Our services are a literal ‘sanctuary’ from the everyday, including from personal electronics.
 Please turn it all off – chirps and beeps, as well as rings, can be distracting to many.
 And since we emphasize our time together in the sanctuary as an experience, not a performance, photography is not allowed in the sanctuary during services.
 Pictures may be taken from the glassed-in audio booth at the rear, and the family will receive a video recording as well.
 Discreet photography is allowed on the premises after services.